THE FIRST INGREDIENTS ARE NATIVE GRASS

 AND COOL OCEAN AIR.

 Some say they can taste it.
-The Pacific coastal fog that so often settles over and lightly salts the pastures of the Giacomini dairy.
+The Pacific coastal fog that so often settles over and lightly salts the pastures of Giacomini Ranch.
 The crisp, pristine air.
-The lush rye grass.
+The lush, rye grass.
 Clearly, it brings a healthy freshness to the cheeses made here at Point Reyes Farmstead Cheese Company.

-This beautiful Northern California stretch of land has sustained our family for going on four generations.
-So we feel honored, and obliged, to sustain it in every way possible.
+Because the happiness of our cows depends on healthy diets and land stewardship, sustainability is placed above all else.
+We harvest methane-powered renewable energy.
+Water is conserved through innovative reuse and recycling programs and we manage our nutrient-rich pastures with careful attention to erosion control.
+To reduce greenhouse gas emissions we use farming practices that maximize carbon sequestration.
+The farm has sustained our family for going on four generations.
+So, we feel honored, and obliged, to sustain it in every way possible.
 Not only as a legacy to pass along to our children and their children.
-But as a model for sustainable agriculture that promotes healthy food and a healthy environment for everyone.
+But as an example for farming that promotes healthy food and a healthy environment for everyone.

 WE KNOW COWS.